 Should Player 1 receive a strong 20 total, while the dealer holds a lowly 3 up card, the obvious play would be to “back” Player 1 against the dealer.
 Betfair’s dynamic odds system will calculate the true odds that Player 1 will win, given the available information revealed by the cards, and you can then wager on Player 1’s hand to win.
-Under this example, however, you wouldn’t be getting very good odds, simply because it’s a near lock that Player 1 will wind up winning.
+Under this example, however, you wouldn’t be getting excellent odds, simply because it’s a near-lock that Player 1 will wind up winning.

-You could always take the long-shot instead, and “lay” Player 1, or bet against them winning the hand.
-In this case, with a 20 total versus a 3 up card, laying odds on Player 1 would result in a low risk, high reward scenario.
+You could always take the long-shot instead and “lay” Player 1 or bet against them winning the hand.
+With a 20 total versus a three-up card, laying odds on Player 1 would result in a low-risk, high reward scenario.

 Depending on the exact cards held by each “player,” the up card held by the “dealer,” and the influx of actual wagers being made on each side, Betfair will produce accurate true odds that reflect each hand’s current variables.
 If several wagers come in to back Player 1 under the above example, the odds on Player 1 winning will go down accordingly.

 Best Places to Play Exchange Blackjack

 As a proprietary product owned by global betting exchange company Betfair, Exchange Blackjack is only available through the Betfair online casino platform.
 If you want to play this online casino game, you have to sign up at the site and find the title in their online portfolio.

 The house edge attached to Exchange Blackjack stands at 3.90%, which is significantly higher than most blackjack variants, especially traditional blackjack.